 The City of Dunedin, Florida Municipal Election Schedule is available whether you are running for the election or just simply want to keep up with the elections progress.

-Per the City Charter, Section 5.03, Elections, the Commissioners for seats 2 & 4 will serve a four (4) year term, commencing at a Special City Commission meeting on the second (2nd) Monday following the election.
+Per the City Charter, Section 5.03, Elections, the Mayor and Commissioners for Seats 1 & 3 will serve a four (4) year term, commencing the second (2nd) Monday following the election (Special Meeting, November 16, 2020.)

 Pursuant to the Dunedin City Charter, Section 5.01, Elections, "All persons qualified as an elector of this State, under the Constitution and Statutes of the State of Florida, who reside within the corporate boundaries of the City of Dunedin, and who are duly registered on the registration books of Pinellas County shall be qualified electors of the City of Dunedin in all elections except as otherwise provided by law."